 In 1955 it was closed.
 Luckily, there was a professional photograph taken at the time and this is shown on the History page.

-In 1965 the plant was sold to the Maruia Springs Hotel in the Lewis Pass and it provided electricity there for close on forty years until once again, the demand was greater than the machine’s capacity at which time it was replaced by a larger machine.
+In 1965 the plant was sold to the Maruia Springs Hotel in the Lewis Pass and it provided electricity there for close on forty years until once again, the demand was greater than the machine’s capacity at which time it was replaced by a larger, Chinese machine.

 When the original machinery became available, local Akaroa identity Lois Holderness learned of this and after much negotiation the equipment was returned to the peninsula in 1997 at a cost of $4,000 and much time and effort by a group of enthusiastic locals.

 In the meantime the building, which is owned by local lines company Orion, was reborn as an art gallery and music performance venue.
 To mark their centenary in 2002, Orion added a third section to the building and did some extensive upgrading work inside and out.
-The generating equipment was replaced on its original bolts in September 2003 after a complete overhaul and opened by Mrs Clarence (Clarrie) Bryant, widow of the last station operator, and Banks Peninsula mayor Bob Parker.
+The generating equipment was replaced on its original bolts in September 2003 after a complete overhaul and opened by Mrs Clarence Bryant, widow of one of the station operators, and Banks Peninsula mayor Bob Parker.

 This project is an exciting and important part of Akaroa’s history.
 The Orion Powerhouse Gallery is a unique marriage of art and machinery and the equipment has been preserved for future generations to appreciate and enjoy.